majingliang/machine_learning/Ensemble/README.md

 And to be honest,the second article is a little bit hard than the first one.
 For all that,i still suggest that all these two articles should be read Carefully.

 # Important tips
-- All these codes (Bagging_tuning、Stacking_gbdt_logistic_regression、Stacking_gbdt_logistic_regression) just show how to tuning a good ensemble model ,they may be not at the best params.
+- All these codes (Bagging_tuning、Stacking_gbdt_logistic_regression、Stacking_gbdt_logistic_regression) just show how to tuning a good ensemble model ,they may be not at the best params
 - Be patient with the code annotation
 - The input data structured by me randomly , it's meaningless

 # Reading flow
 - Data_preprocessing first, you can skip as well ,it targets to transform the data and it was uploaded into the data folder already.
 - Bagingg_tuning,Stacking_gbdt_logistic_regression or Stacking_xgboost_logistic_regression
-- Deployment_with_trained_models , it shows how to deploy trained models and can be ignored as well
+- Deployment_with_trained_models at last, it shows how to deploy trained models and can be ignored as well

 # Dependence
 - pandas